Lesbian, Gay, Bisexual, and Transgender (LGBT) Workplace Discrimination at a Glance:

 - Being out at work and welcomed by your boss and co-workers is good for employee morale and the bottom line:

-- LGBT-supportive policies and workplace climates are also linked to less discrimination against LGBT employees and more openness about being LGBT.
+- LGBT-supportive policies and workplace climates are linked to less discrimination against LGBT employees and more openness about being LGBT.
 Less discrimination and more openness, in turn, are also linked to greater job commitment, improved workplace relationships, increased job satisfaction, improved health outcomes, and increased productivity among LGBT employees.

 - According to one study, LGBT people in the closet at work are 73 percent more likely to say they’ll leave their companies within the next three years.